 Essence will feature the works of visual artists Lenore RS Lim (Vancouver, New York, and Manila), Pamela Gotangco (Switzerland), Chito Maravilla (Vancouver), Danvic Briones (Vancouver) and Esmie Gayo McLaren (Vancouver).

 Printmaker Lenore RS Lim is the founder of the Filipino Music and Art Foundation in BC and has received various awards including the Pamana ng Pilipino Award in 2004 and the Outstanding Professional Award for Fine Arts from the University of the Philippines Alumni Association in 2005.
 Her Comfort Women series depicts the Filipino comfort women’s determination to overcome the shame of the sex slavery they were subjected to during World War II.
 Lim went to the United States in 1975, then moved to Vancouver, British Columbia, Canada and currently lives with her family in New York City where she was awarded a prestigious Jackson Pollock-Lee Krasner Foundation Grant, among other honors.

-Based in Vancouver, Esmie Gayo McLaren’s narrative artmaking revolves around subjects that resonate with her spirit as artist, woman, and global citizen.
-Often blurring lines between painting and volunteer work, McLaren enjoys bridging communities through her artwhetheracting as advisor to the Vancouver Asian Heritage Month Society, regularly exhibiting either solo or in groups or organizing exhibits and events for other artists.
+Based in Vancouver, Esmie Gayo McLaren’s narrative artmaking revolves around subjects that resonate with her spirit as an artist, woman, and global citizen.
+Often blurring lines between painting and volunteer work, McLaren enjoys bridging communities through her art whether acting as an advisor to the Vancouver Asian Heritage Month Society, regularly exhibiting either solo or in groups, or organizing exhibits and events for other artists.